 For a video on how Nofanity works and a live demonstration of the app's functionality, watch the news story featured on CBS by clicking Watch How It Works.Learn More Watch How It Works

-Nofanity can censor videos up to an hour in length.
+Nofanity can censor videos up to two hours in length.

 You can change what Nofanity does when it detects a curse word.
 (It can Beep, Mute, or Skip)